MISSION OF THE FREDERICTON AMATEUR RADIO CLUB

 Our members come from the Greater Fredericton Area, and range in age and experience from university students to retired people, from those aspiring to become hams, to the newly-licensed, and old timers with a half-century or more experience in Amateur Radio.

-Saturday, November 25th @ 8:00ish AM at Ramada Inn Restaurant – just east of Princess Margaret Bridge on Hwy 105 (Old TCH)
+Saturday, February 24th @ 9:00ish AM at Ramada Inn Restaurant – just east of Princess Margaret Bridge on Hwy 105 (Old TCH)

 Real-time DX Contacts